 Containers for Freezing Baby Food

 Ice cube trays offer the perfect way to portion baby food.
-You can pour the food directly into the ice cube tray, cover it with plastic wrap, and freeze it.
+You can pour the food directly into the clean ice cube tray, cover it with plastic wrap, and freeze it.
 This gives you a bunch of one-ounce servings.
 Once the cubes are frozen, you can transfer them to a more compact container, such as plastic freezer bags.

 Muffin tins, including mini muffin tins or silicone muffin tins, work similarly to ice cube trays.
 Make sure the muffin pan is clean before adding food.
 Once frozen, the portions can be transferred to a plastic freezer bag or plastic container with a lid.
 It may be more difficult to remove frozen foods from a metal muffin pan than a silicone pan or ice cube tray.
 Freeze the baby food on wax paper by lining the muffin slots with the paper to help make removal easier.

 You can also buy special containers designed for freezing baby food.
 A few of the more popular products include:

 - Qubies is an upside-down ice cube tray.
 Pour in the tray, add the lid with dividers, and then freeze into perfect portions.

 - Beabe Multiportion Baby Food Freezer Tray comes in multiple colors, has a lid and holds seven different portions in its cute flower shape.

 - Take food straight from the freezer to the fridge or microwave in One Step Ahead's Fresh 'n Freeze 4-ounce storage containers.